 - 2 stem green onion, chopped to garnish

 - Heat a wide pan in medium.
 Add 2 tbs. olive oil and sauté rice for about 5 minutes.
 Remove rice from the pan and set aside.

 - Using the same pan, heat and add remaining olive oil.
-Saute garlic, onion and ginger until translucent.
+Saute garlic, onion, ginger and tomato until translucent.
 Add chicken bouillon and stir to mix.
 Cook for a minute.